Temple Theatre (Sanford, North Carolina): History

 In the fall of 1997, a temporary light truss was added to the down stage for the show 'The Invisible Man'.
 It was still there in the fall of 2001.

 For the marquee sign, the copper letters 'TEMPLE', were constructed by the metal workers at King Roofing in Sanford in 2000.
 They used an old sign that had been made of galvanized steel.
-Morrissey found the old sign while rummaging around in the underground part of the theater.
-The new copper sign was paid for as a donation by Dave and Kelly Kurz.

-Morrissey left the Temple in Oct 2001, becoming the Executive/Artistic Director at The Highlands Playhouse in Highlands, NC and was replaced by Jerry Sipp.
-Staff at that time was Sipp, Sizemore, Brewer and part-time help in the box office.

 The lobby's richly painted walls and wooden trim flank the original multi-colored floor of hexagonal tiles.
 Above hangs a crystal chandelier accented in gold, while twin staircases sweep up on either side of the lobby leading to the balcony where the restored tin ceiling can be best appreciated.
 Backstage, the actors enjoy comfortable dressing rooms, a kitchen, and a lounge area – an improvement, considering the original structure had one bathroom for the performers and it was located in the basement.
 There is a full counterweight fly system backstage, an advanced communication network, and a computer-controlled lighting (last updated in 2010) and sound system (lasted updated in 2014), making the theatre practical and workable.
 Originally, the Temple seated 500.
 During the 1980's renovation process, seating was reduced to 334.
 The Temple also has an orchestra pit, which is utilized by musicians, but can be covered to create a larger stage.
 Because it was designed for vaudeville, the acoustics are superb – highlighted by an ornate, painted tin ceiling, and audience members have a good view of the stage from every seat.
 In the spring of 2012, the Temple unveiled a new concession and restroom area.
 In the fall of 2023, they completed a new VIP area to the left of the main concessions area.

 The Temple is a cultural center and the top year-round attraction in Lee County.
 The North Carolina Shakespeare Festival, the Red Clay Ramblers, The Kingston Trio, the Glenn Miller Band, Count Basie, Mark Wills, The Embers, and Nantucket (band) are among the artists who have performed at the Temple Theatre.